 Symptoms usually include at least four episodes of regurgitation a day for at least two weeks in an otherwise healthy baby between the ages of three weeks and 12 months.
-With severe regurgitation (more than four episodes a day), it is advised that a complete medical history and physical examination be done to rule out gastro-oesophageal reflux disease (GORD).
+With severe regurgitation (more than four episodes a day), it is advised that a complete medical history and physical examination be done to rule out gastro-oesophageal reflux disease (GERD).
 This is a condition where the reflux of gastric contents is severe enough to require medication and dietary changes.

 Q. Is my baby in pain?

 Most of the time, it’s simply a messy business where you feel there is no end to washing clothes!
 Still, the stomach contents are acidic and can cause burning sensation and irritation, which could explain the frequent cries often accompanied by reflux in many babies.